Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ```
 reloadlua shared/MyModName/MyScript.lua
 ```
->You can also enter those commands in the chat with `/reloadlua <filename>` if you are logged with an admin account
+>You can also enter those commands in the chat using `/reloadlua <filename>`, must be logged in with an admin account.

 <br>